typescript-cheatsheets/react/README.md

 This is not yet written.
 Please PR or [File an issue](https://github.com/sw-yx/react-typescript-cheatsheet/issues/new) with your suggestions!
 </details>

+# Typing DefaultProps

+It is easy to [type defaults for functional components](https://twitter.com/GeeWengel/status/1000242363376205825), but there is some debate in the community on how to type the `static defaultProps` field for class-based components.
+We have an active discussion on several approaches on how to do this.
+[Please check out our issue here](https://github.com/sw-yx/react-typescript-cheatsheet/issues/4).

 # Extracting Prop Types

 Instead of defining prop types inline, you can declare them separately (useful for reusability or code organization):